You are currently viewing the 2021–2022 edition. Click here to view the latest edition.

 - Students attend group launch meetings hosted by CPHPL/Field Consultants.

 - Students begin their internship no later than the first Monday in June.

 - Students draft, review, and finalize their Learning Agreement with their Preceptor(s).

 - Students and Preceptors complete check-in/site visit with BPH Field Consultant.

 - Students and Preceptors complete an online evaluation to describe their internship experiences and suggestions for further improvement.

 - Students and Preceptors attend the annual celebration event hosted by CPHPL.

-The Graduate Division of UC Berkeley and the School of Public Health requires all MPH students to complete a comprehensive exam with both written and oral components, to be completed in the final Spring Semester.
+The Graduate Division of UC Berkeley and the School of Public Health requires all MPH students to complete a capstone project with both written and oral components or a comprehensive exam depending on your program, to be completed in the final Spring Semester.
 All students must receive a passing grade on their paper and oral examination in order to receive the MPH degree.
 The comprehensive examination is intended to be a culminating experience for MPH students, requiring synthesis and integration of knowledge acquired through coursework, internships, and other experiences.